- LLM, behavioral law and economics, Harvard Law School

 • Sports law • Antitrust law • Journalism law • Media law • Social media law • Communications law • Behavioral Law and economics • Law of private associations • Disabilities law

-Michael McCann is a Professor of Law and the Founding Director of the UNH Law Sports and Entertainment Law Institute (SELI).
+Dean McCann is also a Professor of Law and the Founding Director of the UNH Law Sports and Entertainment Law Institute (SELI).
 SELI offers students hands-on training and experiential opportunities in this cutting-edge area of law.
-McCann also holds two significant leadership posts at the University: Chair of the UNH Law Faculty Appointments Committee and, along with UNH Senior Vice Provost for Research Jan Nisbet, Co-Chair of the UNH Law Dean Search and Selection Committee.
+Dean McCann has held several other leadership posts at the University including Chair of the UNH Law Faculty Appointments Committee (2015-17) and, along with UNH Senior Vice Provost for Research Jan Nisbet, Co-Chair of the UNH Law Dean Search and Selection Committee (2016-17).

 During the summer of 2014, McCann wrote a record-breaking 50 legal columns for Sports Illustrated and SI.com.
 McCann has also broken several national news stories, including that University of Arkansas football coach Bobby Petrino hired his mistress over 150 more qualified candidates, that Donald Sterling informed the NBA of his refusal to comply with the NBA’s sanction and that Sterling hired a legal team with a threat to sue the NBA, and that the Los Angeles Angels were set to trade troubled outfielder Josh Hamilton.

-McCann is also the Editor and an author of the forthcoming Oxford University Press Handbook of American Sports Law.
+Dean McCann is also the Editor and an author of the forthcoming The Oxford Handbook of American Sports Law (Oxford University Press, 2017).
 The book is expected to be published in 2017 and will be intended for law students, graduate students, college students and attorneys interested in the study of American sports law.

-In addition to his sports law expertise, Professor McCann is an established expert in antitrust law and in the laws governing journalism, media and communications.
-He also has expertise in the law of private associations, disability law, and law and analytics.
-Along with Jon Hanson, the Alfred Smart Professor of Law at Harvard Law School, Professor McCann is co-founder of The Project on Law and Mind Sciences at Harvard Law School.
+In addition to his sports law expertise, Dean McCann is an established expert in antitrust law and in the laws governing journalism, media and communications.
+Along with Jon Hanson, the Alfred Smart Professor of Law at Harvard Law School, Dean McCann is co-founder of The Project on Law and Mind Sciences at Harvard Law School.
 Hanson and McCann were recipients of the 2011 Media Prize awarded by the Society for Personality and Social Psychology, an international organization of scholars devoted to social and personality psychology.

-McCann is on the Board of the Harvard Law School Systemic Justice Project.
+In 2016, Dean McCann was appointed to the Board of Advisors of the Harvard Law School Systemic Justice Project.
 He is also the Distinguished Visiting Hall of Fame Professor of Law at Mississippi College School of Law, where he teaches a summer sports law course.
-In addition, McCann teaches the “Sports Law Controversies” course in the Oregon Law Summer Sports Institute and bar preparation courses for Themis Bar Review.
-Professor McCann has also taught a sports law and analytics reading group at Yale Law School – the first such course to be offered at any law school – and sports law and administrative law courses at Boston College Law School.
+In addition, Dean McCann teaches the “Sports Law Controversies” course in the Oregon Law Summer Sports Institute and bar preparation courses for Themis Bar Review.
+Dean McCann has also taught a sports law and analytics reading group at Yale Law School – the first such course to be offered at any law school – and sports law and administrative law courses at Boston College Law School and Vermont Law School.
 He was chair of the Association of American Law School’s Section on Law and Sports in 2008.

-Professor McCann is a regular panelist at the MIT Sloan Sports Analytics Conferences.
+Dean McCann is a regular panelist at the MIT Sloan Sports Analytics Conferences.
 He provides daily sports law commentary on Twitter @McCannSportsLaw.
 McCann has received numerous honors for outstanding legal commentary.
 Forbes Magazine has named McCann the top sports law commentator on Twitter and includes him on its list of top 100 sports business commentators.
 Boston Magazine and The Boston Globe have honored McCann in their “Best Boston Sports Personalities” lists.
-The Huffington Post ranks McCann #23 on “Top 40 Must-Follow Twitter Accounts for NBA Fanatics” and The Sporting Chart has named him a “Top 50 NBA Mind on Twitter.”
+The Huffington Post ranks McCann #23 on “Top 40 Must-Follow Twitter Accounts for NBA Fanatics.”

 While a student at the University of Virginia School of Law from 1999 to 2002, McCann was named a Hardy Cross Dillard Fellow, served as the Editor-in-Chief of the Virginia Sports and Entertainment Law Journal, and received the Best Oral Advocacy Award.